pypa/virtualenv/docs/explanation.rst

 either the environment itself or a redirect file holding a single line with the path of one. virtualenv creates environments, so it writes the redirect; reading it belongs to the tools consuming it.

-After creating ``<root>/<name>``, virtualenv writes ``<name>`` into ``<root>/.venv``:
+virtualenv is a low-level tool, and most environments it builds are not a project's default, such as scratch environments or the ones tox and nox create for their own use.
+By default it writes the redirect when the environment lands in a project folder, one holding a ``pyproject.toml``, and that folder has no ``.venv`` yet:

 .. code-block:: console

+    $ ls
+    pyproject.toml  src
     $ virtualenv env
-    $ virtualenv other
+    $ virtualenv scratch
     $ cat .venv
-    other
+    env

-**The newest environment wins**
+**The first environment in a project claims the default**
-    The redirect names one environment, the one other tools should use by default, so each creation points it at the environment just made.
+    Later environments leave the redirect alone, so a throwaway environment next to your working one does not move your editor to it.
+Pass ``--venv-redirect`` to point the redirect at the new environment.

+**Outside a project folder, virtualenv writes nothing**
+    ``virtualenv foo`` in a folder without a ``pyproject.toml`` leaves the folder as it was. ``--venv-redirect`` writes the redirect there anyway.

 **A ``.venv`` folder stays**
     Creating ``.venv`` itself writes nothing, and where a ``.venv`` folder or symlink exists virtualenv leaves it alone, since it already is the default.

 **Other tools' redirects stay**
-    The PEP asks tools not to overwrite a redirect another tool wrote.
+    Even with ``--venv-redirect``, virtualenv honors the PEP's request not to overwrite a redirect another tool wrote.
     The file carries no marker of who wrote it, so virtualenv judges by the target: it takes over the redirect only when the ``pyvenv.cfg`` there carries the ``virtualenv`` key.
 A redirect written by uv, ``venv`` or you stays, and so does one whose target is gone, since it may still resolve inside a container or on another machine.

+**The command line wins**
+    ``--venv-redirect`` and ``--no-venv-redirect`` set one choice, and a flag on the command line beats the environment variable and the configuration file, so a single run can override a standing setting in either direction.

 **A failed write keeps the environment**
     A write failure logs a warning and leaves you with a working environment.
 Discovery is a convenience for other